-At least three days before the facility is to be placed into service, the Permittee shall notify the Commission of the date on which the facility will be placed into service and the date on which construction was completed.
+At least three days before the project is to commence commercial operation, the Permittee shall file with the Commission the date on which the project will commence commercial operation and the date on which construction was completed.

-10.7 As-Builts
+10.6 As-Builts

-Within 90 days after completion of construction, the Permittee shall submit copies of all final as-built plans and specifications developed during the project.
+Within 90 days after completion of construction, the Permittee shall submit copies of all final asbuilt plans and specifications developed during the project.

-10.8 GPS Data
+10.7 GPS Data

-Within 90 days after completion of construction, the Permittee shall submit to the Commission, in the format requested by the Commission, geo-spatial information (e.g., ArcGIS compatible map files, GPS coordinates, associated database of characteristics) for all structures associated with the LWECS.
+Within 90 days after completion of construction, the Permittee shall submit to the Commission, in the format requested by the Commission, geo-spatial information (e.g., ArcGIS compatible map files, GPS coordinates, associated database of characteristics) for all structures associated with the large wind energy conversion system.

-10.9 Project Energy Production
+10.8 Project Energy Production